The Glen of Imaal Terrier is an old Irish breed. But, there are relatively few left.

-The word Imaal derives from Uí Máil, the name of a prominent dynastic family in the region in the 7th century.
+The word Imaal derives from Uí Máil.
+This is the name of a prominent dynastic family from the region in the 7th century.

-The Glen of Imaal terrier – often just called the Glen – was originally bred to hunt badgers and kill small vermin like rats living in barns.
+The Glen of Imaal terrier is often just called the Glen.
+Breeders first bred it to hunt badgers and kill small vermin like rats living in barns.

-There are also enduring tales that they used to turn meat on a spit whilst it was cooking, by running in a hamster-wheel type contraption next to the fire.
+Some stories claim these dogs would also turn meat on a spit whilst it was cooking, by running in a hamster-wheel type contraption next to the fire.

-It’s disputed whether this ever really happened though!
+Not everyone agrees that this really happened though!

 Establishing the Breed

-Glens were brought to America in fits and starts during the mid-20th century, but it was only a really determined effort by fans of the breed in the 1980s which finally got them established.
+Glens came to America in fits and starts during the mid-20th century.
+But it was only a really determined effort by fans of the breed in the 1980s which finally got them established.

-The Glen was eventually recognized by the American Kennel Club (AKC) in 2004.
+The American Kennel Club (AKC) recognized the breed in 2004.